pm-ten/pm-ten.github.io/_pages/news/en/pordenone-municipality-agenda-urbana.md

 ---
 key: news-pordenone-municipality-agenda-urbana
 title: Pordenone Municipality - Agenda Urbana T.E.M.
-abstract: "A monitoring system integrating smart-sensors and numerical modelling for the real-time assessment of atmospheric pollution in Pordenone Municipality area."
-date: 2023-03-01
-image: media/news/generic.jpg
 ---

 A monitoring system integrating smart-sensors and numerical modelling for the real-time assessment of atmospheric pollution in Pordenone Municipality area (Torre residential district).